jpedroribeiro/ff-product-comparison/README.md

 As you can clearly see while running this app, I'm not a designer 🙂.
 However, I tried to keep it simple and clean and focused on the core functionalities and the engineering behind it.

-It is responsive, so it works well on all devices.
+It is __responsive__ so it works well on all devices.

-The comparison table has colour indicators that highlight the best and worst features of each product (based on price and rating).
+The comparison table has __colour indicators__ that highlight the best and worst features of each product (based on price and rating).

 I have added a limitation of __max 5 products__ to be selected.
-This is a personal choice.
+This is a __personal choice__.
 I feel that more than 5 products on a table like this would be overwhelming to the user due to the amount of data in place.
 If I were working on this project for a specific target audience, I would suggest __user testing__ different options and make a decision based on that to remove personal biases.

-## Accessibility, performance, and SEO
+## Accessibility, Performance, and SEO

-I have added a few __accessibility__ features to the application and ensured it followed best practices for performance and SEO.
+I have added a few aria attributes to the application and ensured it followed best practices for performance and SEO.
 It passes [Lighthouse](https://web.dev/articles/optimize-vitals-lighthouse) checks.

 Since the given API doesn't support __pagination__, I output all the products at once.
 This is OK for this exercise but on a production application, I would have tried to align with backend team to implement pagination.
 If that was not possible, another solution would to create either a middleware or a custom API route to handle it.

+In terms of __performance__, I ensured the fetch call was memoized to prevent unnecessary re-renders, lazy loaded the images, and preconnected the external API endpoint (to help establishing connections earlier).

 I have also added [Product Schema](https://schema.org/Product) to the application to improve __SEO__ since structured data helps search engines understand the content of the page better.